Tight bounds for the sensitivity of CDAWGs with left-end edits: Introduction

 \section{Introduction}

 \emph{Compact directed acyclic word graphs} (\emph{CDAWGs})~\cite{Blumer1987} are a fundamental data structure on strings that have applications in fields including text pattern searching~\cite{Crochemore1997,Inenaga2005}, data compression~\cite{BelazzouguiC17,Takagi2017}, and pattern discovery~\cite{Takeda2000}.
 Intuitively, the CDAWG of a string $T$, denoted $\CDAWG(T)$, is obtained by merging isomorphic subtrees of the suffix tree~\cite{Weiner1973} of the same string $T$.
-Thus the size of the CDAWG is always smaller than that of the suffix tree.
+Thus the size of the CDAWG is never larger than that of the suffix tree.
+A more detailed analysis is reviewed below: